Geebs Coaching

 Real gym work behind the method.

-Short muted clips from Kris's own training give the page a crawlable media layer without relying only on social embeds.
+Short muted clips from Kris's own training give the page a durable training-video layer without relying only on social embeds.

 Machine pull-down work